Master of Science in Health Informatics

 - A personal statement outlining the applicant's reasons for wanting to pursue graduate education in health informatics, career objectives, and any other information that would help the admissions committee get to know the applicant.

-- Three letters of recommendation preferably from employers, instructors, or other persons who can assess the applicant’s academic and professional potential.
+- Two letters of recommendation, one from a person that can assess the candidate’s academic aptitude and the other professional potential specific to experience and character.
 Letters are submitted per instructions provided for the online application process.
+The recommendations may not be obtained from family members, friends, etc.

 - A background check is required during the admission process; it may affect the student’s eligibility to enter the program.